wolvi-lataniere/morpheus-serial/doc/blog.md

 #### 1. Setting up the MCU

-First things first: we have to program the Pico with the [Morpheus Firmware](https://github.com/wolvi-lataniere/morpheus-firmware).
+First things first: we have to program the Pico with the [Morpheus Firmware].

 1. Start by downloading the [pre-complied UF2 File](https://github.com/wolvi-lataniere/morpheus-firmware/releases/download/v0.1.0/morpheus-serial-v0.1.0.uf2).